kubeflow/kfp-tekton/sdk/README.md

 6. Run the sample pipeline on a Tekton cluster:

     - `kubectl apply -f pipeline.yaml`
-    - `tkn pipeline start parallel-pipeline`
+    - `tkn pipeline start parallel-pipeline --showlog`

    You should see messages asking for default URLs like below.
 Press `enter` and take the defaults
     ```bash